Goodwillie Calculus via Adjunction and LS Cocategory: Introduction

+The trouble at this point (which was communicated to me by Clemens Berger) is that this does not guarantee that there does not exist, for each $X$, an $n$-excisive functor $G$ and space $Y$ such that $\Omega \T_n F X \simeq \Omega \P_n FY$.

-In answer to the question of an anonymous reviewer about the original hypotheses of Corollary \ref{cor:nil-not-BD}, we also establish the following result.
-The proof is compact enough that we have included it in this paper as well, in Section \ref{sec:lscocat}, after the proof of Corollary \ref{cor:nil-not-BD}.
+In answer to the question of a reviewer about the original hypotheses of Conjecture \ref{cor:nil-not-BD}, we also establish the following result.
+The proof is in Section \ref{sec:lscocat}.
 For a thorough definition of analyticity, see Section \ref{sec:bckgd}.

-\begin{prop} If F is a $p$-analytic homotopy endofunctor of spaces for some $p$ and also for some $n$, $\T_nF$ is $n$-excisive, then $F(X)$ is equivalent to $\P_n F(X)$ for all $X$ of connectivity $\geq p$. \end{prop}
+\begin{repprop}{prop:radconv} Let F be a $\rho$-analytic homotopy endofunctor of spaces for some $\rho\geq 0$.
+Assume that there is also an $n > 0$ such that $\T_nF$ is $n$-excisive.
+Then $F(X)$ is weakly equivalent to $\P_n F(X)$ for all $X$ of connectivity $\geq \rho$. \end{repprop}